Search dashboard

 Conversion rate from searches chart

-The Conversion Rate From Searches chart displays the number of transactions that was attributed to Coveo-powered searches over the total number of sessions, within the chosen filters.
+The Conversion rate from searches chart displays the number of transactions that were attributed to Coveo-powered searches (coming from the search bar) over the total number of sessions, within the chosen filters.

 The line graph delineates the variance of the rate over a specific period of time.

-How is the conversion rate from searches calculated?
+How is the conversion rate from chart-name calculated?

 Average order value influenced by searches chart

-The Average Order Value Influenced by Searches chart displays the average revenue per transaction influenced by Coveo-powered searches, within the chosen filters.
+The Average order value influenced by searches chart displays the average revenue per transaction influenced by Coveo-powered searches (coming from the search bar) that occurred within the chosen filters.

 The line graph delineates the variance of the average over a specific period of time.

-How is the average order value influenced by searches calculated?
+How is the average order value influenced by chart-name calculated?

-The Clickthrough Rate chart displays the ratio between the percentage of search events influenced by Coveo searches that were followed by at least one related click event out of the total number of search events influenced by Coveo searches, within the chosen filters.
+The Average clickthrough rate chart displays the ratio between the number of search events influenced by Coveo-powered searches (coming from the search bar) that were followed by at least one related click event, out of the total number of search events influenced by Coveo-powered searches, within the chosen filters.

 Average click rank chart

-The Average Click Rank chart displays the average position of a product when customers have clicked or interacted with it following a Coveo search, within the chosen filters.
+The Average click rank chart displays the average position of a product when customers have clicked or interacted with it following a Coveo-powered search (coming from the search bar), within the chosen filters.

 The line graph delineates the variance of the average click rank over a specific period of time.